 The nave and south aisles are slightly later than the chancel, and most of the windows are in Perpendicular style, suggesting a 15th-century date.
 One unusual feature is that the clerestory windows are clustered tightly together, with two windows between each arch.

 The striking west tower was added in the 15th century.
 It is built of local flint, with ornately traceried sound holes.
 In the porch is a 15th-century holy water stoup, and another stoup of the same date is just inside the south door.

 Near the north door is an ancient parish chest with three large locks.
 Aside from important parish documents it may have held armour, for several Tudor helmets were kept in the church until quite recently.

-Over the chancel arch are the royal coat of arms of Queen Anne.
+Over the chancel arch is a painted royal coat of arms to Queen Anne.
 There is a ring of five bells in the tower, the oldest three cast in 1612.